Skip to Content

 If you prefer a similar dish using sweet potatoes rather than squash, this sweet potato casserole is really popular on the American holiday table.

-Unlike the Thanksgiving candied sweet potato side dish however, Calabaza en Tacha is usually enjoyed in Mexico as a dessert, snack, or even as breakfast (often drizzled with crema).
+Unlike the Thanksgiving sweet potato side dish however, Calabaza en Tacha is usually enjoyed in Mexico as a dessert, snack, or even as breakfast (often drizzled with crema).

 Other Mexican food and drink recipes served at various Mexican celebrations might include one of these ten popular Mexican celebration dishes.